nikkiboyd/Hair-Salon-Software/README.md

 - Review a list of all clients for each stylist
 - Batch remove remove all employees and clients
 - Delete or update details for individual employees and clients
+- Create and assign specialties to stylists

 ## Specifications

+Employees can utilize the following features:
-- Employees can view a list of all stylists.
+- View a list of all stylists, clients, and specialties.
-- Employees can select a stylist, see their details (name), and view all of their individual clients.
+- View a specific stylist's personal details, their clients, and specialties.
-- Employees can add new stylists to the system as they are hired.
+- Add new stylists to the system as they are hired.
-- Employees can add new clients and assign them to a specific stylists via a dropdown selection.
-They may enter the client's name, phone, and email.
+- Add new clients and assign a stylist to them.
+- Update a client's name, stylist, phone number, or email address.
+- Delete all or just one stylist from the database.
-- Employees can delete all stylists from the database.
+- Delete all or just one client from the database.
+- Add a specialty and view all specialties that have been added.
+- Add a specialty to a stylist OR a stylist to a specialty.

-## Setup/Installation Requirements
+## Setup Instructions

 * _1. Clone the master branch of "hair-salon" from this repository: (https://github.com/nikkiboyd/hair-salon)_
 * _2. Ensure .NET Core 1.1 is installed on your machine._
 * _3. Ensure Mono is installed on your machine._
-* _4. If not running from Visual Studio, please run the command "dotnet restore" in Terminal to refresh packages._
+* _4. Run the command `dotnet restore` to refresh packages._
-*_5. Tests are located in the file "WordCounter.Tests".
-All tests for both controllers and models are currently in passing state.
-*_6. Terminal instructions for recreating database:
-      > CREATE DATABASE nikki_boyd;
-      > USE nikki_boyd;
+* _5. Tests can be found in the folder "HairSalon.Tests"._
+* _6. Import the provided database files to MAMP, or perform the following in Terminal:_

+      * `CREATE DATABASE nikki_boyd;`
+      * `USE nikki_boyd;`
-      > CREATE TABLE stylists (id serial PRIMARY KEY, name VARCHAR(255));
+      * `CREATE TABLE stylists (id serial PRIMARY KEY, name VARCHAR(255));`
-      > CREATE TABLE clients (stylist_id int(11), name VARCHAR(255), phone VARCHAR(255), email VARCHAR(255));
+      * `CREATE TABLE clients (stylist_id int(11), name VARCHAR(255), phone VARCHAR(255), email VARCHAR(255));`

 ## Known Bugs

-_Delete and update features are not yet implemented, despite the buttons being present.
-This fix will be implemented over the weekend._
+_There are no known bugs at this time._

 ## Support and contact details